rthrblck/guidelines/README.md

   - [ ] Add default style selector (Italic, Blackletter, Uncial, etc)
   - [ ] Add nib size selector (see nib size chart that Cora sent you)
   - [ ] Add option to increase/reduce line thickness for very large or small guidelines, or for specialty paper
-  - [ ] Change how slope lines are spaced.
-Potentially, instead of a distance between lines, use a slider to to add or reduce lines on the page

 ### Affordances
 - [ ] Add About page